liebapil/GeneSeq/README.md

 * [Backend](https://geneseq.herokuapp.com/)

 ### ***Description:***
-* A program that will allow you compare Amino Acid sequences, shows you the mutation and let's you know if it could effect the shape of the protein
+#### A program that will allow you compare Amino Acid sequences, gices you a explanation on two types of mutations that can change the function of a protein.

 ### ***Technologies Used:***
 1. PostreSQL